My name is Natasha Elliott.

-My interest in art, design, and horticulture are the foundations of my career in landscape design.
+My interested in art, design, and horticulture.
+These interests are the foundations of my career in landscape design.
 While earning my BFA in sculpture at California State University Long Beach, I explored themes of the human relationship with the outdoor world in my work, particularly the ways in which humans have worked with nature to create a built-world outside in the form of farms and gardens.
 After graduating, I studied permaculture, and then horticulture at Santa Barbara City College (where I now teach Landscape Drafting).
 I also became an EPA-certified Water Wise designer, certified permaculture designer, and certified Green Gardener.
 Today, I use my skills as an artist and my knowledge of horticulture to create beautiful, functional, and sustainable outdoor spaces.
 Contact me to let me know how I can assist with your landscape design.

 Sweet Smiling Landscapes Mission

 Sweet Smiling Landscapes creates outdoor spaces that are as artful as they are ecologically sound.
 Grounded in the principles of sustainable landscape design, Sweet Smiling Landscapes turns gardens into living pieces of art that serve to improve the local ecology.
 Committed to designing gardens that are water- and fire-wise, I carefully consider the wants and needs of my clients with the specifications of their property.
 Blending the elements of sustainability and natural aesthetics, I design beautiful spaces to allow my clients to fully enjoy the outdoor areas of their home.

 Water Wise and Otherwise